In the land of Norwegians

 Across from the park, there’s a goofy concrete troll with a "Belly by Budweiser" banner draped across its bulbous brown stomach.
 Tovar the Terrible, a 12-foot Viking, wields a bright-blue shield nearby.

-Spend a few hours in Spring Grove, Minnesota’s first Norwegian settlement, and you’ll learn that, while Norwegians are proud of their heritage, they like to poke fun at it, too.
+Spend a few hours in Spring Grove, Minnesota’s first Norwegian settlement, and you’ll learn that, while Norwegians are proud of their heritage, they also like to poke fun at it.
 A plaque at the Ballard House antiques shop sums up the approach:

 “O Lutefisk, how fragrant your aroma.
 O Lutefisk, you put me in a coma.
 You smell so strong, you look like glue, you taste yust like an overshoe.
 But Lutefisk, come Saturday, I tink I’ll eat you anyway.’’